SysBioChalmers/T-rEx/README.md

 This page allows the user to do statistical testing of the transcription factors included in the toolbox.

   ### DATASET
+  The Peaks dataset uses all identified peaks for any given transcription factor on any given promoter The SNR dataset uses all reads for any given transcription factor on any given promoter
   ### SELECT CONDITION
   allows the user to select one or more conditions.